“Chocolate: Drink of Gods, Food of Mortals” – The Traveling Exhibit

 What began as the favorite drink for the ancient Maya is now a popular and global commodity.
 The topic of cacao presents a unique opportunity to explore the relationship between culture, memory, food, and identity—from ancient Mesoamerica to the present.
 As a globally coveted indulgence, chocolate connects a wide web of people and cultures.
 Who doesn’t love chocolate?
+Click through these four tiles to explore the online exhibit:

 See our Collection of Choco-Stories, or submit your own!